Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Technical Method

 \subsubsection{Load and Reserve Requirements}

 The ancillary service requirements must be satisfied with resources in CAISO.
-For frequency response, 770MW headroom must be held on hydroelectric, battery and gas-fired resources, with at least half held on battery and gas-fired resources.
+Each reserve product is modeled individually.
+Superscripts $fr$, $sr$, $lf\uparrow$, $reg\uparrow$ denote frequency response, spinning reserve, load following up, and regulation up products, while $lf\downarrow$, $reg\downarrow$ denote the load following down and regulation down products.
+Products can only be supplied up to the headroom and footroom available for thermal units \eqref{thermalhead} \eqref{thermalfoot} and hydro units \eqref{hydrohead} \eqref{hydrofoot}.
+Thermal provision of frequency response is limited to 8\% of the current output \eqref{frdispatch}.
+For products other than frequency response, ramping limits must also be obeyed for thermal units (\ref{thermalrampup}) (\ref{thermalrampdown}) and hydro units (\ref{hydrorampup}) (\ref{hydrorampdown}).
+Storage can provide each product up to the headroom and footroom of both power capacity \eqref{storagepowerhead} \eqref{storagepowerfoot} and energy capacity \eqref{storageenergyhead} \eqref{storageenergyfoot}.
+Up to half of the load following down can be provided via curtailable renewable resources \eqref{rncurtlf} up to the available footroom \eqref{rncurtlffoot}.

+770MW must be held at all times for frequency regulation.
 Regulation up, regulation down, and spinning reserve each require 1\% of the CAISO load.
 Load following up and down requirements are based upon renewable penetration scenario analysis carried out by E3.
-All in-CAISO thermal, large hydro and storage resources can provide each reliability product up to their available headroom or footroom, with the following caveats.
-Thermal units can provide up to 8\% of their committed output for frequency response and are constrained by their 10-minute ramp rate for all other products.
-Solar and wind resources can provide load following through curtailment, but only up to half of the required amount.

 Each zone within the ISO area must satisfy the zonal power balance constraints \eqref{Nodalpowerbalance} as: